SoftwareHeritage/swh-docs/docs/deposit/howto/deposit-code.rst

 Requisites
 ----------

-1. Have your account credentials and prepared artefacts at hand.
+1. Have your :ref:`account credentials <deposit-account>` and prepared artefacts at hand.
 2. Either the CLI installed or a tool to make API calls (curl, HTTPie, etc.)

 Make a code deposit